 Home and Community-Based Services (HCBS):

-A variety of supportive services delivered in conjunction with Colorado Medicaid Waivers to Members in community settings.
+Means a variety of supportive services delivered in conjunction with Colorado Medicaid Waivers to clients in community settings.
 These services are designed to help older persons and persons with disabilities to live in the community.